 - State/Province (if applicable)

 - Postal/zip code (if the country is postal aware)

 How to enable FedEx Address Validation service for your FedEx Account?

 The process of enabling FedEx Address Validation is really simple.
 You would find it as an option while setting up your FedEx Account.

 - Call 1877 339 277

 - Once you are in contact with a FedEx Web Service Representative, ask him or her to enable the FedEx Address Validation service for your account.
-For that, you will need your FedEx Account and Meter number, and your company name, address, phone number.
+For this, you will be asked to provide your FedEx Account and Meter number, your company name, address and phone number.